eonarheim/eonarheim.github.io/docs/engine.md

    x : number, y : number)</pre>
 --------------------------

-Plays a sprite animation on the screen a specified x and y (in game coordinates, not screen pixels).
+Plays a sprite animation on the screen at the specified x and y (in game coordinates, not screen pixels).
 These animations play independent of actors, and will be cleaned up internally as soon as they are complete. *Note* animations that loop will never be cleaned up.